someshc8i/reference-sequence-fetcher/docs/api_documentation.rst

         :param end: Used to define end location of the sequence to be retrieved (exclusive)
         :type end: integer

-        :param encoding: To be passed in Accept header of the http request.
-Default used by the server is text/plain
-        :type encoding: string

         :rtype: string

     .. py:method:: fetch_metadata(checksum, [encoding=None])